 Preparing for a Master’s Degree in Data Science in Arizona

-Bachelor’s-prepared professionals seeking a master’s degree in data science are expected to meet a variety of qualifications in related to past education, related employment experience and key proficiencies.
-Master’s programs have highly selective standards and require candidates to possess a diverse skill set, prerequisite courses, high scores on graduate entrance exams, and employment experience.
+Bachelor’s-prepared professionals seeking a master’s degree in data science are expected to meet some pretty stiff requirements just to get into a graduate program.
+Data science master’s programs can be highly selective and will require you to have a diverse skill set, along with prerequisite courses, and a strong showing on graduate entrance exams.

 Undergraduate Degree and Master’s Prerequisite Courses

-Applicants to data science master’s programs must meet several minimum qualifications in order to be considered.
+Just earning a bachelor’s degree isn’t going to be enough to get you into most data science master’s programs.
+It’s a complex field with a huge demand, and programs put together entrance criteria accordingly.
+You must meet several minimum qualifications in order to be considered.
 These often include:

 - Bachelor’s degree in a related field such as statistics, computer science, engineering, or applied math